After two more cell towers set ablaze, telcos warn phone, internet could be interrupted

 Two more Auckland cell phone towers went up in flames overnight in suspicious circumstances - meaning there have now been 10 attacks in Auckland over the past six weeks, and 14 nationwide.

-Outages for thousands of people have already been caused by an attack on a Spark tower in Māngere on Tuesday, and a fire in Porirua last month that hit 2degrees customers last month (although in that instance, police now believe an electrical fault was to blame).
+Outages have already been caused by an attack on a Spark tower in Māngere on Tuesday, and a fire in Porirua last month that interrupted service for thousands of 2degrees customers (although in that instance, police now believe an electrical fault was to blame).

 In a video uploaded to Facebook of an earlier attack, in Manurewa (see clip above), the perpetrators - who have yet to be identified by police - made anti-5G statements.